Can my relationship survive Christmas?

 It probably won’t help to get frustrated and disappointed in your partner for buying you a gift that you don’t really like.
 Instead of interpreting an unwanted gift as a sign that they don’t care or know you well enough, offer them a list of gifts that you might like and vice versa.
 Agree on a budget for buying gifts and curb your spending if necessary to avoid more worry and stress.

 Christmas is not a happy time for everyone.
 It can trigger feelings of loss, such as remembering loved ones that have passed away, divorce, miscarriage, illness and difficult times.
-Tell your partner if this time of year raises certain sensitivities for you.
+Tell your partner if this time of year raises certain sensitivities for you, and take time for yourself.

 Get some perspective